oracle-livelabs/apex/forms-to-apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

 ## Task 1: Create an Application

-1. First, log in into your APEX workspace.
+1. First, log in to your APEX workspace.

 2. Click **App Builder**.